 Additional studies have also shown that people with schizophrenia experience greater levels of oxidative stress, obesity, and nutrient deficiencies, especially niacin.
 And eating a diet rich in fruits, vegetables, lean protein, and healthy fats can increase levels of antioxidants in the body, reduce blood sugar fluctuations, supply necessary nutrients, and help prevent symptoms or reduce their severity.

 Moreover, several studies have found that high doses of the amino acid glycine are effective in reducing the negative symptoms of schizophrenia, with one study showing an impressive 34% reduction in symptoms.
+When supplementing with a single amino acid, it helps to also take a complete essential amino acid supplement to keep amino acid levels balanced.

 While there’s still no known cure for schizophrenia, with early diagnosis, proper medication, psychosocial support, and appropriate self-care, it’s possible to manage symptoms and lead a full and fulfilling life.
 But the first step is asking for help, so if you believe you or a loved one is suffering from schizophrenia, don’t let stigma or fear stop you from seeking the help you need.